Each May youth across the country unite during Global Youth Traffic

 Check out everyone who is continuing to make some NOYS for road safety by participating in a Long Short Walk at www.mylongshortwalk.org.

 Click here to download the flyer and find out more information.

-Download signboards for your walk/ride to show who you are supporting for your event:
+Download a signboard for your walk to show whom you are supporting for your event: